coinbase/geoengineer/README.md

 ### Geo Planning System (GPS)

-GeoEngineer describes resources in the "cloud" domain, not your domain.
-For example, security group ingress v.s. "service is allowed to be called by X", IAM policy v.s. "role allowed to do X".
-The friction between these two domains can make communication with others (e.g. developers) different.
+GeoEngineer describes resources in the **cloud** domain, not **your** application domain.
+For example, security group ingress is "cloud" way of defining "what can call your service".
+The friction between these two domains makes communication with others (e.g. developers) difficult.

 GPS is an abstraction that helps you describe your cloud in the language of your domain.
 GPS:

 1. **Uses Higher Level Vocabulary** to build configurations.
-1. **Explicit Configuration**: No tricks.
-What you see is what you get.
+1. **Explicit Configurations** means no tricks; What you see is what you get.
-1. **YAML and JSON Schema** YAML is user friendly configuration language.
-JSON schema provides strict validation to input.
-Both these technologies are used to provide useful and quick feedback.
+1. **YAML and JSON Schema** to strictly configure using known standards.
-1. **Extensible Configuration** every domain is different.
-GPS is a high level tool to build your own extensions.
+1. **Extensible Configuration** lets GPS express any domain.
-1. **Backwards Compatible**: GPS is built to be usable with already defined GeoEngineer repositories.
+1. **Backwards Compatible**: GPS is built to work with current GeoEngineer resources.

 GPS files look like `gps/org/first-project.yml`: